andremarinho/andremarinho/README.md

 ### Abstract

 - 👨‍💻 I'm currently working full-time at **Indra Company**.
-- 🌱 Learning more about and studying: **NodeJS, DevOps and K8s**.
+- 🌱 Learning more about and studying: **Angular, Java and MongoDb.
-- 💙 Interests: games 👾, cats (Loki 🐱).
+- 💙 Interests: books.

 ### Languages and Tools